2011–12 W-League

 The 2011–12 W-League season was the fourth season of the W-League, the Australian national women's football (soccer) competition.
 The season consisted of twelve rounds, giving each team a total of ten games, followed by a finals series.

 Clubs

 W-League teams for the 2011–12 season:

+Personnel and kits

+Foreign players

+The following do not fill a Visa position:

+A Australian citizens who have chosen to represent another national team;

+B Those players who were born and started their professional career abroad but have since gained Australian citizenship;